English for Logistics: 30 Essential Terms You Should Know [With Audio]

 The act of storing goods that are to be distributed and sold at a later date.
 The commercial building where goods are stored is called a warehouse.

 Tanya scaled down her plans for the start-up because the warehousing costs were too expensive.

-And in order to succeed, you also need to know the right “lingo” that’s currently in vogue, so take your time with this list.
-Bookmark this post, learn and review the definitions and research topics or concepts that are unfamiliar to you.
+Take your time with this list—you don’t have to learn it all at once.
+Bookmark this post, review the definitions regularly and research any topics or concepts that are unfamiliar to you.